Python

 Install Python

-Finally, install Python to the location specified as prefix
+Finally, install Python to the location specified as prefix in

 the configure step.